PGY-1 Pharmacy Residency Program

 Managerial Coverage

-Residents will be on-site managers on designated weekends during their longitudinal administration experiences.
+Residents will be on-site managers on their designated weekends.
 The resident will be responsible for ensuring optimal operations during weekend coverage.

 Staffing Coverage